pnsaeta/p064/docs/FO-FourierTransforms.md

 \\[
     I_{sc} = \int_{\pi}^{2\pi} \frac{e^{ix_n \epsilon e^{i\theta}}}{\epsilon e^{i\theta}} i\epsilon e^{i\theta} \dd{\theta} = i \int_\pi^{2\pi} e^{i x_n \epsilon e^{i\theta}} \dd{\theta} = i\pi
 \\]
 as $$\epsilon \to 0$$.
-By distorting the path, we have add $$i\pi$$ to the value of the integral, so we need to subtract if from the result.
+By distorting the path, we have added $$i\pi$$ to the value of the integral, so we need to subtract if from the result.
 Since the pole now lies within the contour, by the residue theorem, the value of the adjusted integral is
 \\[
     I = \frac{1}{2\pi i}\times \qty(2\pi i a_{-1} - i\pi) = \frac{1}{2}
 \\]